gsi-upm/financial-twitter-tracker/README.md

 #financial-twitter-tracker

 A semantic sentiment analyzer for tweets with a financial context.
-It's currently under development.

 ## Installation: